 The Plymouth and London Companies, named after their respected locations in England, were joint-stock companies founded in 1606 by James I of England.
 Rich merchants in the London and Plymouth area agreed to finance settlers in return for repayment plus interest out of profit made.
 Popham was the first attempt at a settlement for the Plymouth Company and Jamestown the first attempt for the London Company.

-Another member of the Plymouth Company, Captain George Popham, with the help of Pring and Captain Challons, decided to make the first ever English colony in New England at the mouth of Sagadahoc, Kennebunk River (Google Maps search for Popham Beach).
+In 1607, Captain George Popham, with the help of Pring and Captain Challons, tried to make the first ever English colony in New England at the mouth of Sagadahoc, Kennebunk River (Google Maps search for Popham Beach).
 (18) The story and failure of Popham Colony will not be expored here.
 The failure did, however, discouraged English attempts at exploration and settlement for roughly 16 years.
 These companies fizzled out but were replaced by The Council for New England in 1620.

 Other European Empires were not dormant.
 In 1604 Frenchman De Monts received a legal monopoly of the fur trade in the new land, from Newfoundland to Philadelphia.
 De Monts, Samuel de Champlain, and Jeal de Potrincourt left on two ships for Nova Scocia.
 (18)